 When an objection is made, the presiding judge asks the objecting attorney to defend the objection.
 The presiding judge then provides the opposing student attorney an opportunity to defend why the question is proper or the evidence is admissible.
 After the opposing counsel has responded, there is no more argument on that objection unless requested by the presiding judge.
-The presiding judge then decides whether the objection is "Overruled" or "Sustained."
-If an objection is overruled. thereby allowing the question to be answered or the answer to remain in the trial record, the objecting student attorney cannot "Move to Strike" the evidence from the record.
-If an objection is sustained, thereby disallowing the question or the answer, the objecting student attorney should "Move to Strike" to remove harmful testimony from the record (See Rule 4.7 (A) Motions).
+The presiding judge then decides whether the objection is "overruled" or "sustained."
+If an objection is overruled, thereby allowing the question to be answered or the answer to remain in the trial record, the objecting student attorney cannot "move to strike" the evidence from the record.
+If an objection is sustained, thereby disallowing the question or the answer, the objecting student attorney should "move to strike" to remove harmful testimony from the record per Rule 4.3 Motions and Procedures.
 Students are not scored based on the presiding judge's rulings, but rather on how the students argue and respond to the objection.
 Students are also scored on their ability to adjust to the admission or exclusion of evidence resulting from the presiding judge's ruling.